 Can I Substitute The Packets?

-Oh wow, they were INCREDIBLE if you like pork dip sandwiches!!
+And wow, it’s an equally amazing recipe if you like pork dip sandwiches!!
 It’s just as easy to make as this 3 packet roast, it just uses a few different seasonings!

 What Cuts Of Beef Can I Use For This Recipe?